KarstenSiemer/Open-Airfilter/README.md

 * When an amount of pollution maps to which level

-Also you can configure the targets of the prometheus in `/airfilter-manifest/prometheus/prometheus.yml` Important here are the parameters with which prometheus is scraping the exporter, becauset they are actively configuring it.
+Also you can configure the targets of the prometheus in `/airfilter-manifest/prometheus/prometheus.yml` Important here are the parameters with which prometheus is scraping the exporter, because they are actively configuring it.
 There are three options here:
 * sds011
   * where can the exporter find the sds011 sensor (Default: '/dev/ttyUSB0')
 * sleep
-  * This controlls how long the fan spins inside the sds011 sensor chamber before a measurement is made.
+  * This controls how long the fan spins inside the sds011 sensor chamber before a measurement is made.
   * Generally you want a time that is long enough to exchange all the air in the chamber for accurate measurements (Default: 15)
 * ccs811
   * This activates the optional ccs811 sensor